-UEID's identify individual manufactured entities / devices such as a mobile phone, a water meter, a Bluetooth speaker or a networked security camera.
-It may identify the entire device or a submodule or subsystem.
-It does not identify types, models or classes of devices.
+A UEID identifies an individual manufactured entity like a mobile phone, a water meter, a Bluetooth speaker or a networked security camera.
+It may identify the entire entity or a submodule.
+It does not identify types, models or classes of entities.
 It is akin to a serial number, though it does not have to be sequential.

-UEID's must be universally and globally unique across manufacturers and countries.
-UEIDs must also be unique across protocols and systems, as tokens are intended to be embedded in many different protocols and systems.
-No two products anywhere, even in completely different industries made by two different manufacturers in two different countries should have the same UEID (if they are not global and universal in this way, then Relying Parties receiving them will have to track other characteristics of the device to keep devices distinct between manufacturers).
+UEIDs MUST be universally and globally unique across manufacturers and countries.
+UEIDs MUST also be unique across protocols and systems, as tokens are intended to be embedded in many different protocols and systems.
+No two products anywhere, even in completely different industries made by two different manufacturers in two different countries should have the same UEID (if they are not global and universal in this way, then Relying Parties receiving them will have to track other characteristics of the entity to keep entities distinct between manufacturers).

-There are privacy considerations for UEID's.
+There are privacy considerations for UEIDs.
 See Section 10.1.

 The UEID is permanent.
-It never change for a given device / entity.
+It MUST never change for a given entity.